Metro Detroit Wedding Planning Guide: FAQ for Couples

 What are the most popular wedding months here?

 June, September, and October are the most popular months to get married in Metro Detroit.
-This Metro Detroit wedding planning guide recommends booking early for these peak times, or consider off-peak months for better availability and pricing.
+This Metro Detroit wedding planning guide recommends booking early for these peak times or considering off-peak months for better availability and pricing.

 How many guests do Metro Detroit couples typically invite?